joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/11/opinion/zoos-animal-cruelty.html?searchResultPosition=8

 **A Little More Remote Work Could Change Rush Hour a Lot**\
-`Peak commute time rules our lives, our cities, our tax dollars.
+`Peak commute time has long ruled our lives, our cities, our tax dollars.
 But it doesn’t have to.`\
 https://nytimes.com/2021/06/11/upshot/rush-hour-remote-work.html?searchResultPosition=9

 **Meager Rewards for Workers, Exceptionally Rich Pay for C.E.O.s**\